Natanael13533/Tugas-data-mining/README.md

 Data Set Information:

-a. adult-stretch.data Inflated is true if age=adult or act=stretch
+adult-stretch.data Inflated is true if age=adult or act=stretch